paulb/clojure-utilities/README.md

 Currently only :ns-refresh can be configured.
 This is best left to the core loading code.

-`(start)` starts the system, including generating an auto-refresh thread when requested.
+`(start)` starts the system, including generating an auto-refresh thread when configured.

 `(stop)` stops the system.
-Stopping the system runs all declared operations in the system's `:stop` vector.
+Stopping the system runs all declared operations in the system's `:stop` vector, including stopping auto-refresh if it was running.
 The `:stop` vector is then cleared.
 No other changes are made to the system.

 `(reset)` stops the system via `(stop)`, clears any captured expressions, and re`(start)`s the system.